osmcode/osmium-tool/README.md

 ## Building

 Osmium uses CMake for its builds.
-On Unix/Linux systems compile as follows:
+On Unix/Linux systems a simple Makefile wrapper is provided.
+Just type `make` to compile.
+Results will be in the `build` directory.

+Or you can go the long route explicitly calling CMake as follows:

 ```
 mkdir build